EderAndrade/arquitetura-software-embarcado/README.md

 Main features:

 - Architecture organized and divided in layers with its responsabilities;
-- None external, IDEs and hardware dependecies;
+- None external softwares (unless you are using a library), IDEs and hardware dependecies;
 - All code is based on patterns determined in documentation and MISRA-C:2004;
 - OOP in C language;
 - Reusable and portable code to be used in others projects;